NadiaBlostein/Ai4GoodLab_CombatCervicalCancer/README.md

 *Output.* For each input image, the model outputs one out of three labels, each belonging to a specific cervix position type.

+*Image segmentation.*

+As a preprocessing step, constrast split segmentation mask was used to binarize intensities to distinguish between dark and light components of the image.
+Thus, we were able to highlight the cervix position in the image.

 # Future Works.

 To improve our cervical cancer risk prediction score, we would like to:\